knsdevkim/dev_apps/README.md

-# dev_apps
+# APPLICATION DEVELOPED

-All my applications developed
+This is my public view repository where all my works are sharable.